-Cognitive Behavioral Therapy (CBT) is one of the major evidence-based psychotherapies.
+Cognitive Behavioral Therapy (CBT), known as CBT therapy in the general public, is one of the major evidence-based psychotherapies.
 Over the past several decades, a significant number of scientific studies have demonstrated its effectiveness in helping people alleviate suffering and improve mental health.
 From doctors or online, you may have heard that CBT is very useful in coping with issues like depression, anxiety, bipolar, obsessive-compulsive disorder, panic, psychosis, insomnia, trauma (PTSD), etc.

 What to expect from CBT

-Second, you and the CBT therapist will develop clear therapy goals, and that will guide the entire therapy process.
+Second, you and the CBT therapist will develop clear therapy goals that will guide the entire therapy process.

-Fourth, CBT therapists will ask you to do practices during and in between sessions.
-This is a unique feature of CBT that therapists and clients do not just talk.
-Don’t get me wrong, you will still talk a lot with CBT therapists because it is extremely important to share your experiences with professionals and get validation and understanding.
-However, from CBT’s perspective, if you want to make more changes, talking is not enough in many situations.
+Fourth, CBT therapists will ask you to do practice during and in between sessions.
+This unique feature of CBT is that therapists and clients do not just talk.
+Don’t get me wrong; you will still talk much with CBT therapists because it is extremely important to share your experiences with professionals and get validation and understanding.
+However, from CBT’s perspective, talking is not enough in many situations if you want to make more changes.
 You need to intentionally practice various techniques and behaviorally step out of your comfort zone.

 Fifth, CBT therapists are highly collaborative.
-It means that they will constantly check in with you to make sure you are on the same page.
+It means they will constantly check in with you to ensure you are on the same page.
 Also, although CBT therapists are usually more directive, they won’t impose anything on you.
 Everything should be explained clearly to you and agreed upon by you.

 How can CBT help you?

 Those five elements interact with each other; when things go well, they function well.
 When things are not going well, they can become a vicious cycle.
 The more anxious/depressed you are, the more negatively you interpret things.
-Behaviorally, you may either do too much (overkill) or too little (avoidance).
-Physically, you may have intense body sensations, such as shortness of breath, chest pain, muscle tensions, etc. CBT aims at changing how those 5 elements interact with each other by working on each element.
+Behaviorally, you may do too much (overkill) or too little (avoidance).
+Physically, you may have intense body sensations, such as shortness of breath, chest pain, muscle tensions, etc. CBT aims to change how those five elements interact with each other by working on each element.